Top 10 Best Practices for Managing Rental Properties in Canada

 Set Clear Expectations Upfront

-Maintenance Requests: Explain how to report issues and what to expect in terms of response time.
+- Maintenance Requests: Explain how to report issues and expected response times.

 3. Stay on Top of Maintenance